-- 235 Are annuitants covered by the Hatch Act and therefore prohibited from engaging in certain political activities? - No. Since annuitants are not active employees, they are not covered by the Hatch Act, a law which partially restricts the political activities of active postal and federal employees. - 236 If an annuitant serves on a jury, will his or her annuity be affected?
+232 Are annuitants covered by the Hatch Act and therefore prohibited from engaging in certain political activities?

+No. Since annuitants are not active employees, they are not covered by the Hatch Act, a law which partially restricts the political activities of active postal and federal employees.

+233 If an annuitant serves on a jury, will their annuity be affected?

-- 237 May annuity checks be negotiated under Power of Attorney?
-No. - 238 May an employee voluntarily assign his or her retirement payments as security for a loan or other purpose?
+234 May annuity checks be negotiated under Power of Attorney?
+No.

+235 May an employee voluntarily assign retirement payments as security for a loan or other purpose?